Supporting X-Linked Lymphoproliferative Disease families and funding research into XLP1 and XIAPFind Out More

-X-linked lymphoproliferative syndrome (XLP), which is also known as Duncan’s syndrome, is a rare always fatal disease that affects only boys.
-To date only about 100 families and 400+ boys have been diagnosed worldwide.
+X-linked lymphoproliferative syndrome (XLP), are rare potentially fatal genetic diseases that affects only boys.
+To date only about 180 families and 700+ boys have been diagnosed worldwide.

 It is likely, however, that there are many more cases where the correct diagnosis has not been made.